Tsedenawit/wireframing/README.md

  high-fidelity wireframes are detailed, polished designs used later to show visual elements, content, and interactions closer to the final product.

  High fidelity

+ Figma is a powerful, browser-based design tool widely used for wireframing, UI/UX design, and prototyping.
+It allows teams to collaborate in real-time, making it ideal for remote work and feedback cycles.
+Key features include drag-and-drop components, vector editing, interactive prototyping, and design system management.